 A Night Owl Romance Top Reviewer’s Top Pick Award.
+Loving Lady Lazuli Is presently unavailable but will be re-issued soon.
+Announcements soon.

 Ten years ago sixteen year old Sapphire, the greatest jewel thief England has ever known, ruined Lord Devorlane Hawley’s life.
 Now she’s dead and buried, all the respectable widow, Cassidy Armstrong, wants is the chance to prove who she really is.